In 2010 I was in my mid 40’s, at the height of my career as an Executive Manager in a major bank.

 In October 2014 my left femur (thigh bone) broke spontaneously.
 Yes, all on its own, I didn’t fall from a great height or have a major car crash, which is apparently the type of accident I should have been involved in to have the strongest bone in my body break.
 Mine just broke as I was opening my bedroom door!

 It is called a pathological break and my Specialists believe I have a rare genetic bone disease.
 My bones are extremely dense and marble like and my bone turnover is almost non-existent.
 We also now know that my bones are dying and much of the soft tissue around my bones is also dead tissue.

 I am constantly dealing with multiple foot fractures and none of my broken bones in my legs or feet will heal.
 My bone pain is excruciating on a daily basis.
-My left femur which snapped in two is still broken nearly 4 years later and has been diagnosed as a non-union break.
-I have been on two crutches or a walker since the femur broke and also have a mobility scooter.
+My left femur which snapped in two is still broken nearly 6 years later and has been diagnosed as a non-union break.
+I have been on two crutches or a walker since the femur broke and also use a mobility scooter.

 My Left Femur Break – 6th October 2014

 I have a long and unknown journey ahead and surgery after surgery keeps me in a constant recovery state.
 My bone disease is also attacking my spine and causing severe stenosis and nerve compression.
 This has resulted in two major spinal surgeries three months apart.

 I still remain hopeful that we will eventually arrive at a more settled way of life, even if my prognosis is unknown.

 I have been approved for the highest level Home Care Package which includes life long approval for Permanent Residential Care whenever I need it.
 I am so grateful for this provision and the peace of mind it brings.